 The group and this story

 This is my first online travel diary.
 The next time I will bring along my PC.
-The first part of the diary, that of Moscow, I started in my old moleskin paper book, but dropped it and subsequently typed it all on my Smartphone.
+The first part of the diary, that of Moscow, I started in my old moleskin paper book, but dropped it and subsequently typed it all on my smartphone.
 The remaining and major portions were dictated into audio files on the phone and typed after returning home.
 It all appears in the following, remaining largely unchanged as I first wrote or recorded it.
 The text is therefore my most authentic there-and-then experience in a typical oral form.

 It has since been translated from Norwegian to English using a combination of Google and Bing translators and my own best efforts.
-A note on currencies: I wrote down the cost in Norwegian kroner (NOK) but have here on this blog converted that to US dollars (USD) at the rate of 5.5 NOK to 1 USD.
+A note on currencies: I wrote down the cost in Norwegian kroner (NOK) but have here converted that to US dollars (USD) at the rate of 5.5 NOK to 1 USD.

 All chapters in this series

 - NEXT: Some very interesting and pleasant days in Moscow.
 That city has certainly more to offer than we imagined.

 - An excursion to a wonderful city in the Golden Ring and an evening in Moscow.

 - A cruise on the Moskva River, the Gorky Park, the Kremlin and the departure for Siberia.